Spotlight Profile 2017

 When the migrant crisis overwhelms Bulgaria’s Central Station, Nikolay Georgiev quits his job and retreats to the small border town where he grew up—only for his quest for a quiet life to be disrupted by the discovery of a young Syrian refugee hiding out beside the now defunct railway line.
 As local raptors begin their autumn migration, an audacious plan begins to take shape.

 Originally an English teacher, Kate Swindlehurst completed a Creative Writing MA (with distinction) at Anglia Ruskin University.
 In 2010 she was granted an Arts Council Escalator award and was Writer in Residence at Cambridge University Botanic Garden (2013-2015).
-Recent publications include ‘Home’ (www.therealstory.org 2017) and ‘Inside’ (www.litro.co.uk 2016).
-She lives and works in Cambridge.
+Publications include Home (www.therealstory.org 2017), Inside (www.litro.co.uk 2016) and a memoir, The Tango Effect.
+(Unbound 2020) She lives and works in Cambridge.

 Read Kate’s first page